🇺🇸 English | 🇪🇸 Español

 Portrait of Antonio Vergara

-Beyond albums and concert work, Antonio has an important trajectory in sound design and original music for audiovisual formats.
-He has been a senior sound designer and composer for film and visual media projects in India, Colombia, Argentina, the United States, and Ecuador.
+In addition to his albums and live performances, Antonio has developed a significant career in sound design and music composition for audiovisual formats.
+He has worked as a senior sound designer and composer for film and audiovisual productions in India, Colombia, Argentina, the United States, and Ecuador.

 His contributions include:

-• complete sound design for feature films and short films,
+• comprehensive sound design for feature films and short films,

 • original soundtracks for film, television, and advertising,

-• sound environments and musical concepts for narrative and documentary projects,
+• soundscapes and musical concepts for narrative and documentary projects,

-• Spanish voiceovers for DW and BBC in Galápagos documentary productions.
+• Spanish-language voice-over work for DW and BBC documentary productions in the Galápagos Islands.

-This work further expands his understanding of sound as a narrative, emotional, and structural element across different formats and audiences.
+This work further expands his understanding of sound as a narrative, emotional, and structural element capable of adapting to different formats and audiences.

-His career connects local and global perspectives: he represents Latin America and the Spanish-speaking world within a genre historically associated with the United States while contributing to international discussions on creators’ rights, new technologies, and the role of music in contemporary society.
+Antonio’s career connects local and global perspectives.
+His work proudly represents Latin America and the Spanish-speaking world within a genre historically associated with the United States, while he actively participates in international conversations about creators’ rights, emerging technologies, and the role of music in contemporary society.

-The life and work of Antonio Vergara form a coherent and singular trajectory: an artist who writes, performs, records, and produces his own music; an engineer and producer trusted by artists from several continents; a teacher and mentor with thousands of hours invested in the formation of others; a researcher who links art and science; and a cultural leader capable of moving fluidly through artistic, academic, and institutional spaces.
+Antonio Vergara’s life and work constitute a singular and coherent career: an artist who writes, performs, records, and produces his own music; an engineer and producer trusted by artists from several continents; an educator and mentor who has dedicated thousands of hours to training new generations; a researcher who connects art with science; and a cultural leader capable of moving naturally between artistic, academic, and institutional spaces.